AusterweilLab/MPBNP/README.md

                              [--chain CHAIN] [--distributed_chains]

 A sampler for the Chinese Restaurant Process mixture model with and without OpenCL support.
-Please contact Ting Qian <ting_qian@brown.edu> for questions and feedback.
+Please contact Ting Qian <qiant@email.chop.edu> for questions and feedback.

 optional arguments: